michaelb/sniprun/README.md

 ### Prerequisites && dependencies

-- Sniprun is Linux-only for now (as of v0.5.1), so you need Linux.
+- Sniprun is **Linux**-only for now (as of v0.5.1).
-- Neovim version (>= 0.43 preferably), but should work with older versions
+- **Neovim** version (>= 0.43 preferably), but should work with older versions
-- [recommended, but optionnal] cargo and the rust toolchain version >= 1.43.0 (you can find those [here](https://www.rust-lang.org/tools/install)).
+- [recommended, but optionnal] **cargo and the rust toolchain** version >= 1.43.0 (you can find those [here](https://www.rust-lang.org/tools/install)).

-- Compiler / interpreter for the languages you work with must be installed & on your \$PATH.
-In case specific build tools or softwares are required, those are documented in the **[doc](https://github.com/michaelb/sniprun/tree/master/doc) folder, for each interpreter, which I urge you to get a look at** before getting started as it also contains the potential limitations of each interpreter; this information can also be accessed through `:SnipInfo <interpreter_name>` (tab autocompletion supported).
+- **Compiler / interpreter** for the languages you work with must be installed & on your \$PATH.
+In case specific build tools or softwares are required, those are documented in the [doc](https://github.com/michaelb/sniprun/tree/master/doc) folder, for each interpreter, which I urge you to get a look at before getting started as it also contains the potential limitations of each interpreter; this information can also be accessed through `:SnipInfo <interpreter_name>` (tab autocompletion supported).

 ### Install Sniprun